DeryaOkulda2012/UFOs/README.md

 - Although clicking the button on the top-left of the site returns us to the initial state, there should be a "clear" button to return start a new search.

-- There could be an additional mechanism to type the name of an entire state and have a look-up table to search for state in the search boxes by converting to ths state abreviation.
+- There could be an additional mechanism to type the name of an entire state and have a look-up table to search for state in the search boxes by converting to the state abreviation.